 This wasn't a one issue election, which is why I asked how someone can claim that one issue was the reason the relatively firearms neutral people of WI are claimed to have voted primarily around that one issue.

-As natman pointed out, when an election is this close, a tiny fraction of pissed-off people can decide it.
+While I agree that targeting guns so particularly was a political mistake, I think it is extremely simplistic to declare that Clinton lost due to one issue in any particular state.
+There simply is no data to support that assertion, and you could just as easily make a Catholic/abortion argument.
+I'm sure someone already has.As natman pointed out, when an election is this close, a tiny fraction of pissed-off people can decide it.
 And from all indications, gun people in Wisconsin are not a tiny fraction.

 The other side of the coin is that the antigun message did not excite the Democratic core voters in the inner cities, who did not turn out in the expected numbers.
 That leaves the suburban "soccer moms," who were thought to be strongly antigun, but apparently weren't.

 The antigun movement is going to have to do some serious retrenching and rethinking in the light of this election.
 They thought they were going to waltz to victory with Hillary, and then open the floodgates to all sorts of antigun executive actions and legislation.
 Their plans have been set back for at least a decade, and already we can see that they are regrouping at the state and local level.
 This is actually a development of earthshaking proportions.